Beyond-jQuery/book/manuscript/events.md

 libraryElement.dispatchEvent(event);
 ~~~~~~~

 Instead of creating an 'Event', as we did when attempting to trigger a native DOM event in Internet Explorer in the previous section, we must instead create a 'CustomEvent'.
 This exposes an `initCustomEvent` method, which is defined on the `CustomEvent` interface.
-This special method allows us to pass custom data along with this event, such as the image ID in this case.
+This special method allows us to pass custom data along with this event, such as our image ID.

 {#customevent-workaround}
 The above code currently (as of early 2016) works in all modern browsers, but this _may_ change in the future once the `CustomEvent` constructor is supported in all browsers.
 It _may_ be removed from any future browser version.
-To make our code future proof and still ensure it works in Internet Explorer, we will need to use the same check for the `CustomEvent` constructor from the previous section.
+To make our code future proof and still ensure it works in Internet Explorer, we will need to use the check for the existence of the `CustomEvent` constructor, just as we did with the `Event` constructor in the previous section.

 {title="triggering custom events - web API - all modern browsers", lang=javascript}
 ~~~~~~~